RadekBuczkowski/anomaly_detection/README.md

 # Anomaly Detection in Multivariate Time Series with Keras and LSTM Layers

-Based on power Consumption data from Denmark (DK) between 2013 and now available at:
+Based on the power Consumption data from Denmark (DK) between 2013 and now available at:

 https://www.nordpoolgroup.com/historical-market-data/

-The entire code notebook is available in this repository: [Anomaly Detecton](./AnomalyDetection.ipynb)
+The entire code notebook is available in this repository: [Anomaly Detecton](./anomaly_detection.ipynb)

-You can also run the entire notebook in the
+You can also execute the entire code in the
 <a href="https://colab.research.google.com/drive/1JSJAHGhcmyKaWSZy6S9QKoDNqjcOQnsb#scrollTo=JoCh0eqEUGvN" target="_blank">Google Colab</a>.